sudara/pamplejuce/README.md

 2. In "if" conditions you can omit the double curly braces, as the whole condition is evaluated as an expression: `if: contains(github.ref, 'tags/v')`
 3. You can set variables for the whole workflow to use in ["env"](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#env)
 4. Reading those variables is done with the [env context](https://docs.github.com/en/free-pro-team@latest/actions/reference/context-and-expression-syntax-for-github-actions#env-context) when you are inside a `with`, `name`, or `if`: `${{ env.SOME_VARIABLE }}`
-5. However, inside of `run`, you only have access to bash ENV variables.
+5. Inside of `run`, you only have access to bash ENV variables.
 That means `$SOME_VARIABLE` or `${SOME_VARIABLE}`.
-The latter (variable expansion) is often used when the variable is forming only part of a larger string to avoid ambiguity.
+The latter (variable expansion) is often used [when the variable is forming part of a larger string to avoid ambiguity](https://stackoverflow.com/questions/8748831/when-do-we-need-curly-braces-around-shell-variables).
+Be sure that the ENV variable was set properly in the workflow/job/step before you use it.

 ## References & Inspiration